PelionIoT/devjs-configurator-old/README.md

     log.debug("config:",data);
 });

-// specify a module name (instead of using 'name' in devicejs.json in __localdir require('devjs-configurator').configure("my_module_name",__dirname) .then(function(err,data){
+// specify a module name (instead of using 'name' in devicejs.json in __dirname) require('devjs-configurator').configure("my_module_name",__dirname) .then(function(err,data){
   if(err)